 The power of choice and extrinsic motivation leading to intrinsic motivation validates the concept of gamification as a tool for motivation in the classroom.
 The case for gamification is then made as a way to motivate middle school students to independently read.
 Games in the classroom have been popular and highly effective for decades.
 Taking similar components of games: mechanics, dynamics and aesthetics, gamifying has become a recent trend.
 Research points to its potential success in the middle school classroom.

 Deficiencies in Current Research.
 While many studies have been conducted on students using gamification techniques, it is still a fairly new concept in education.
 Of course, games have been used extensively in education.
 Computerized games that practice reading, math and other skills and measure progress are still used with great success throughout education.
-However, using gaming elements and applying them to a nongaming curriculum is not implemented as extensively.
+However, using gaming elements and applying them to a non-gaming curriculum is not implemented as extensively.
 As for using gamification as a motivator for independent reading, many programs, such as Accelerated Reader have been tried, with noticeable deficiencies.
 Looking at a way to get students to connect with standards and with peers might be worth investigating.
 In the end, teachers are always looking for ways to motivate their students.
 Gamification presents a welcome opportunity to not only get students to complete reading and homework, but to be motivated to learn.

 Direction of this Study